 You do not need to indicate that you intend to apply for a bursary until you have received an offer of a place on the course.

 Candidates’ financial declarations will be examined initially upon receipt to confirm that they meet the income limits indicated above.
-They will then be examined further by the College Bursary Panel (BA Course Director, Registrar & Head of Operations, and Head of Admissions) to consider all other financial information submitted, and decisions made on the two successful awardees based on, but not limited to:
+They will then be examined further by the College Bursary Panel (BA Course Director and Admissions Manager) to consider all other financial information submitted, and decisions made on the two successful awardees based on, but not limited to:

 Each successful awardee will receive full remission of tuition fees.
-Successful awardees will be notified in early-May 2020.
-Unfortunately, we cannot provide feedback for unsuccessful applicants and do not offer an appeal process. for these discretionary awards.
+Successful awardees will be notified in early-May 2024.
+Unfortunately, we cannot provide feedback for unsuccessful applicants and do not offer an appeal process for these discretionary awards.

-Applications for the 2020 intake will be accepted from 1st December 2019 until 30th April 2020; no applications will be considered after this date.
+Bursary applications for the 2024 BA intake will be accepted from 1st December 2023 until 30th April 2024: no applications will be considered after this date.